Stephen King's thriller 'Mr. Mercedes' gets another chance

 “My intention was always to do a character driven, scary show about the monster inside these people instead of the monster outside the people,” says Bender.
 “Even though they’re monstrous people doing monstrous things, they are not, quote-unquote, boogeyman monsters.”

-The first two seasons of “Mr. Mercedes” will be bingeable on Peacock starting on Oct.
-15. The show’s most recent outing, 2019’s Season 3, will arrive on a date to be announced.
+The first two seasons of “Mr. Mercedes” is now bingeable on Peacock.
+The show’s most recent outing, 2019’s Season 3, will arrive on a date to be announced.

 In addition to Gleeson, the cast includes Harry Treadaway, Kelly Lynch, Jharrel Jerome, Mary-Louise Parker, Holland Taylor, Breeda Wool and Nancy Travis.
 The series was filmed in Charleston, South Carolina, which stood in for Ohio.